Who’s at Risk

 Chronic Kidney Disease Symptoms

-Understanding signs of CKDWhile watching for late-stage symptoms won’t help with early detection, it’s still important to be aware of the signs.
+Understanding signs of kidney diseaseWhile watching for late-stage symptoms won’t help with early detection, it’s still important to be aware of the signs.
 Remember, you shouldn’t wait for symptoms before you take action.
 If you are at risk for CKD, you should be screened at least once a year for any evidence of chronic kidney disease.
 The earlier CKD is detected, the greater the benefit of early treatment.
-Talk to your doctor immediately if you notice any of these signs and symptoms.
+Talk to your doctor immediately if you notice any of these signs and symptoms of kidney disease.

 Other potential symptoms of kidney disease